Publications

 Abstract: This paper examines the economic consequences of climate change and natural disasters on developing countries, with a focus on the impact of climate shocks on GDP and sovereign debt.
 Examining seven Eastern Caribbean countries, the study provides a model that explains the dynamic between climate events, GDP, and sovereign debt.
 By proposing a novel approach for discerning the alterations in a nation's production dynamics when confronted with the impact of a climate shock, our objective is to assess the economy's level of readiness in effectively managing such unexpected contingencies.
 The study finds that climate shocks can have a significant impact on a country's GDP and its ability to service its debt, with the probability of default increasing significantly in the aftermath of a hurricane or natural disaster.
 The paper highlights the importance of climate adaptation measures in reducing the impact of climate shocks on vulnerable populations.
 The findings of this study have important implications for policymakers and financial institutions in developing countries.
 We underscore the need for proactive measures to mitigate the impact of climate shocks on economic growth and financial stability.
 In particular, we highlight the importance of building resilience to climate shocks through investments in climate adaptation measures, such as early warning systems, disaster risk reduction, and climate-smart agriculture.
 The study also emphasizes the need for international cooperation and support to help developing countries cope with the economic consequences of climate change and natural disasters.

 V20 Debt Review: An Account of Debt in the Vulnerable Group of Twenty.
-4th Edition (with Marina Zucker-Marques and Rishikesh Ram Bhandary)
+4th Edition (with Marina Zucker-Marques)

 Books